 - 1.5 cups brown sugar

 - 2 eggs

-- 2 tsp. vanilla extract
+- 2 tsp vanilla extract

-- 1 tsp. baking soda
+- 1 tsp baking soda

-- 1½ tsp. baking powder
+- 1.5 tsp baking powder

 - 2¼ cups semi-sweet chocolate chips

-- Bake for 12-14 minutes until the edges are nice and golden brown.
-Remove from heat and allow the cookies to stay on the cookie sheet for an additional 2 minutes.
+- Bake for 12-14 minutes until the edges are golden brown.
+Remove from the heat and allow the cookies to stay on the cookie sheet for an additional 2 minutes.
 Pick up the parchment paper with the cookies still on top and transfer to a cool non-porous surface.
 Allow the cookies to cool on the paper for at least 3 minutes before serving.
 Enjoy!